Need to know

 Do you want a romantic private garden, a supply of logs or your own wood-burning fireplace?
-Book your spacious Suite accordingly.
+Book your spacious suite accordingly.
 The villas are an excellent option for families, with plenty of space (ranging from two–six bedrooms), cosy living rooms and neat kitchens.
-Designed by Ilaria Miani, the rooms evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters (in some rooms), original artworks and agricultural knick-knacks hanging on walls, and fresh flowers from the hotel's gardens.
+Designed by Ilaria Miani, the rooms evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters (in some rooms), original artworks and agricultural artifacts hanging on walls, and fresh flowers from the hotel's gardens.

 The glittering turquoise infinity pool surveys the verdant Val d’Orcia and is surrounded by lavender.